lucasgeorgegustafson/MTG-pack-generator/README.md

 playing sealed with one of these sets, understand that these Lands represent your Snow-Covered Lands.

-If requested to generate a pack from a set without rares (or with few rares), the script will generate a pack with four uncommons.
-Because the Oracle Cards bulk JSON only lists the set of a cards most recent printing, the card pool currently shrinks as the requested set grows older.
-So requesting an anachronistic 15 pack booster from Beta, for example, currently prints:
+If requested to generate a pack from a set without rares, the script will generate a pack with four uncommons.
+If the set contains fewer than twenty rares, four cards will be selected from the pool of uncommons and rares.

-Camouflage<br />
-Camouflage<br />
-Camouflage<br />
-Camouflage<br />
-False Orders<br />
-False Orders<br />
-False Orders<br />
-False Orders<br />
-False Orders<br />
-False Orders<br />
-False Orders<br />
-False Orders<br />
-False Orders<br />
-False Orders<br />
-Plains

-A request for an Alpha pack fails entirely.

-This bug will be fixed soon, at which point the correct Scryfall bulk JSON file will be Default Cards.